Pavle Simić

 Pavle Simić (Novi Sad, Austrian Empire, 1818 – Novi Sad, Austro-Hungarian Empire, 17 January 1876) was one of the most significant artists during the Serbian Romantic era.

 Biography

 Pavle Simić was born into a family of merchants.
 Having lost his parents very early, he was taken in by his grandfather who was a priest in Kanjiža.
-During one Sunday service, he became overwhelmed with admiration for the iconostasis painted by Teodor Ilić Češljar that he decided from that moment on to become an artist.

 He completed his secondary education in Sombor and Subotica, then he enrolled in a private art school in Novi Sad and joined the Atelier of Aloiza Castagni, an Italian painter, originally from Mantua.
 In December 1837 he moved to Vienna and attended the Academy of Fine Arts.
-There he studied the history of painting until 1841.
+There he studied the history of painting until 1841 and received the Gundel Prize.

 Lithography

 Acutely aware of the ubiquitous role of graphic prints, Simić made many preparatory drawings for graphic works.
 His "Serbs Gathered round a Guslar Singer" was turned into a lithograph in 1839 by Johann Baptist Clarot.
 Simić also prepared three drawings for Anastas Jovanović's lithographs.
 These were the portraits "Vuk Karadžić", "Pavle Karanotvrtković" (both in 1841) and "Georgije Servijski" (1846).
 He also engaged lithographer Josef Anton Bauer to transfer his picture "May Assembly" in 1848.